UK Council for Psychotherapy

 The way we feel points towards what we attract and this impacts on the quality of our intention.
 In what can be experienced as a law of attraction, the way we feel points towards what we attract (see also Our Free Will, Free Spirit), whether we feel sickness/vitality, lonely/connected, poor/prosperous, unhappy/happy, are in a low mood or elevated mood.
 For example, if we express gratitude on automatic (or because we "should"), this has a different frequency, resonance (energy) when expressing this from our heart.
 And like attracts like, so this also affects our relationships in what we transmit, attract, repel (whether it's from our wounded self or adult loving self).

 Responses To Difficult, Unwanted Feelings Our pain can grow deeper, especially when we or others aren't open to our feelings.
 Closing our heart, we may have learnt to close off, shut down, rendering us lonely.
 Our loneliness or emotional swings may also be related to our existential struggles.
-Each of us can behave in different ways to avoid the pain of these uncomfortable, unwanted feelings:
+Each of us can behave in different ways to avoid the pain of these uncomfortable, unwanted feelings (including our shadow):

 Our own emotional security can be enhanced by: